Wallace Invitational for Scholarships in Engineering

 Participants will individually compose a written essay in response to an essay prompt that will be provided at the competition during the essay writing portion of the day.
 At the beginning of the essay session, participants will be provided with the prompt and an essay form on which to compose their response.
 Students will have approximately 30 minutes to write a response.

 Nope!
-We will provide you with all of the information, materials, and instructions you need on November 22.
+We will provide you with all of the information, materials, and instructions you need on the competition day.
 The best advice we can give you is to relax and have fun!
 A lot of students are nervous when they arrive to WISE because they do not know what to expect, which is completely understandable.
 Although you are competing for scholarships, we want to you to have fun and enjoy learning more about Wichita State University and the College of Engineering.

 Nope!
 We will provide you with all of the materials you need for the competition.
 In fact, we encourage you to bring as few items with you as possible.
 You will be moving around the Rhatigan Student Center quite a bit, so the less you bring, the less you have to worry about keeping track of throughout the day.